Summary: This post tells you how to track process creation and exit events using the Process Monitor utility.

-My previous post List Running Processes And Their Creation Times helps you track down processes that are currently running.
-And the post How to Find If the Unknown Program Window That Opened and Closed Immediately Was a Scheduled Task? tells you if a last run program window was as a scheduled task or not.
+My previous post, List Running Processes, helps you track down currently running processes.
+And the article Command Prompt Opens and Closes immediately tells you if a last run program window was a scheduled task or not.

-While those posts can be useful to know what’s running in the system, there is still something missing using those methods.
+While those posts can be useful for knowing what’s running in the system, there is still something missing using those methods.

-The first post talks about Process Explorer which shows the real-time view of running processes, but doesn’t keep track of processes that ran few minutes before and then terminated.
+The first post talks about Process Explorer, which shows the real-time view of running processes.
+But it doesn’t keep track of processes that ran a few minutes before and then terminated.

 Process Explorer highlights new processes for a couple of seconds, but it doesn’t record a history of creation and termination time or processes.
-And the second link above, deals only with Scheduled Tasks.
-However, you may need to get the list of processes (especially the short-lived processes) that executed for some time and then terminated.
-Process Monitor can be helpful to get that info.
+And the second link above deals only with Scheduled Tasks.
+However, you may need to get the list of processes (especially the short-lived processes) that ran for some time and then terminated.
+Process Monitor can be helpful in getting that info.

-Start Process Monitor, enable Process activity button and disable the rest.
+Start Process Monitor, enable the Process activity button, and disable the other buttons.

-Then click the Filter button (CTRL + L) to launch the Process Monitor Filter dialog.
+Then click the Filter button (or press Ctrl + L) to launch the Process Monitor Filter dialog.

 Configure the filters as follows:

-Here it is.
+Here you go!
 Process Monitor has recorded some Process Start and Process Exit events.
 To know more details of an event, double-click the entry.
 It shows the full command-line and path of that process.

-Optionally, you can enable the Command Line column in Process Monitor Column Selection dialog.
-From the Options menu, click Select Columns… and enable Command Line, and also the Sequence Number.
+You can enable the Command Line column in Process Monitor Column Selection dialog.
+From the Options menu, click Select Columns… and enable Command Line, and Sequence Number.

-You can also view the list of processes in a tree format which also shows the Parent Processes, Path, Life Time and other information.
-From the Tools menu, click Process Tree (CTRL + T).
+You can view the list of processes in a tree format showing the Parent Processes, Path, Life Time, and other information.
+From the Tools menu, click Process Tree (Ctrl + T).

-To make the Life Time bar graph use the trace time (capture start time) as the base, instead of the boot session, enable Timelines cover displayed events only.
+To make the Life Time bar graph use the trace time (i.e., capture start time) instead of the boot session as the baseline, enable Timelines cover displayed events only.

-For future analysis, you may save the events to a .PML file containing All Events, or currently shown events.
-If you’re going to send this log (for troubleshooting a problem) to a friend or someone you know who can interpret the log, then zip it before sending the log.
+For future analysis, save the events to a .PML file containing All Events (if “Drop Filtered Events” wasn’t enabled during the trace) or currently shown events.
+If you plan to share the log file with an analyst, please zip the file before sending it.
 Compressing reduces the .PML log file size by 90%.